Looking for the PERFECT scope reticle for your rifle is not always an easy feat.

 German #1 Reticle and German #4 Reticle

-The German #1 reticle and German #4 reticle are some of the SIMPLEST reticle options you can find.
+The German #1 reticle and German #4 reticles are some of the SIMPLEST reticle options you can find.
 You can often opt to get illuminated versions too!

-Meanwhile, the German #4 reticle has the thick right, bottom, and left crosshairs located at your 3, 6, and 9 o’clock positions.
+The German #1 reticle has the thick right, bottom, and left crosshairs located at your 3, 6, and 9 o’clock positions.

 Some of these German reticles will also have a 12 o’clock crosshair.
 Its upper elevation line is as thin as a crosshair for a clearer view of your targets.